djmonkeyuk/nms-base-builder-presets/docs/index.md

 ## Contribute

-Please visit the [GitHub](https://github.com/charliebanks/nms-base-builder-presets) page for details on how to contribute.
+Please visit the readme on the [GitHub](https://github.com/charliebanks/nms-base-builder-presets) page for details on how to contribute.

 ## Categories